-In such case, there are 12 different symmetries.
+In this case, there are more than 100 different symmetries.
 For every of them, one can start with different initial data and different methods to find critical points.
 The construction of the database is divided into two steps:

-- → first set: minimal critical trajectories (already done, over 1000 numerically computed solutions have been found); - → second set: critical trajectories which are not necessarily minimal (work in progress, using the results already obtained with step 1 to optimize the process; at present, over 2000 solutions have been found); - → stability analysis: once the solutions are found, their stability indicators can be numerically computed with suitable routines.
+- → first set: minimal critical trajectories (already done, over 1000 numerically computed solutions have been found); - → second set: critical trajectories which are not necessarily minimal (using the results already obtained with step 1 to optimize the process; at present, over 2000 solutions have been found); - → stability analysis: once the solutions are found, their stability indicators can be numerically computed with suitable routines.